Edit - 18 August 2012. Also edited in 2014 (see points 15 and 16).

 .
 There is still the issue of building up the cadre of RN fixed wing pilots for the future, but there seems to be a problem (discussed here

 ) in that there is no suitable jet for them to fly in the UK (when not on exchange Stateside).
 Edit - 30 August 2014: It appears that this issue has been largely resolved with the reformation of 736 NAS as somewhere RN jocks can go.

 .
 Preparing future deck crews and air engineers remains a challenge, as mentioned here

 .
 Measures beyond the exchanges with the US Navy and the Marine Nationale

 (France) may not be needed.
 Can enough personnel be sent?
-How will they practise skills upon return?
-How do they practise working as a team - a whole flight deck party or ship's company?
+How will they practice skills upon return?
+How do they practice working as a team - a whole flight deck party or ship's company?

 Officers Of the Watch et al